 Elementary Education at Lawrence

-Beginning Fall Term, 2016-17, Lawrence’s Teacher Education Program will offer a new certification opportunity for students interested in becoming elementary school teachers (Early Childhood through Middle Childhood).
-Open to all majors, college or conservatory, this program will be a post-baccalaureate or 5th year apprenticeship in an Appleton public school, during which students will learn to teach by working alongside a master veteran teacher.
-This option is available for non-Lawrence graduates however certain fees may differ and additional courses may be required.
+Lawrence’s Teacher Education Program offers teacher certification for students interested in becoming elementary school teachers (Early Childhood through Middle Childhood).
+Open to all majors, college or conservatory, this program is a post-baccalaureate, yearlong apprenticeship in an Appleton public school, during which students learn to teach by working alongside a master educator.

-We invite students to explore this exciting opportunity to influence our community by working with local children and master educators.
+We invite all students to explore this exciting opportunity to influence your community by working with local children and master educators.

 Why would a liberal arts student become an elementary teacher?